Kidoz-SDK/MoPub-Adapter/README.md

 3.3.
 The plugin itself consists of the java files inside the 'com\kidoz\mediation\mopub\adapters' directory.
 Copy this entire package to your own project, OR either integrate `kidoz-mopub.jar` adapter jar file with your project.

 3.4.
-Set your Kidoz PublisherId & PublisherToken in the adapter using the following:
+Set your Kidoz PublisherId & PublisherToken in the adapter, as the following:

 - If you are using the java files in the adapters folder:
 ```